DestroyerDarkNess/DefenderWatcher/README.md

 WMI Watcher for Windows Defender Realtime Monitoring.
 Remember to leave your Star to the Project!
 Thank you!

-If you like my work and want to support it, then please consider to deposit a donation through Paypal by clicking on the next link: [www.paypal.me/SalvadorKrilewski](https://www.paypal.me/SalvadorKrilewski)

 ## How to use ?